Housing Supports

 Email: hac@london.ca

 In addition, they have 2 thrift stores that offer bargain prices on clothing, household items, small appliances, books, toys, and more.
 They also offer food, furniture, and clothing vouchers to those in need.
 Vouchers can be brought through the York Street thrift store to be filled.
-If you are in need of vouchers, please contact your parish for assistance.
+If you need vouchers, please contact your parish for assistance.

-Applications can be done, in person, at their location.
+Applications can be done in person at their location.

 Tel: 519-438-7071